Akash-AI-17/Audio-transcription-and-summarization/README.md

 ## Interactive Text Summarization Tool
 This project is an interactive tool that combines the power of various state-of-the-art models for audio transcription, text summarization, and user interaction.
 It leverages the following technologies:

-OpenAI Whisper: A robust speech recognition model for audio transcription.
+• OpenAI Whisper: A robust speech recognition model for audio transcription.

-Mistral 7B: A large language model for various text related tasks.
+• Mistral 7B: A large language model for various text-related tasks.

-Gradio: A user-friendly library for building interactive interfaces in Python.
+• Gradio: A user-friendly library for building interactive interfaces in Python.

 ## Features
-Audio Transcription: Transcribe audio files or recordings into text using OpenAI Whisper.
+• Audio Transcription: Transcribe audio files or recordings into text using OpenAI Whisper.
-Text Summarization: Generate concise summaries of lengthy text documents using Mistral 7B.
+• Text Summarization: Generate concise summaries of lengthy text documents using Mistral 7B.
-Interactive Interface: Enjoy a seamless user experience with Gradio's intuitive interface.
+• Interactive Interface: Enjoy a seamless user experience with Gradio's intuitive interface.

 ## Usage
 The Gradio interface will open in your default web browser.